 Economic situation in Gaza

-Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Israel allows entrance of civilian goods into Gaza, except for a list of materials that it defines as “dual-use”, whose entry into Gaza is limited • On September 2, basic building materials (cement, gravel and steel) were again allowed to enter for international aid organizations and the Palestinian Water Authority • A new mechanism that is meant to allow flows of materials for use by the private sector is beginning to be implemented these very days, yet the pace of entrance of materials is just a fraction of what is needed • Since the ceasefire, from August 26 until the end of 2014, 196,404 tons of construction material entered the Strip • Of this amount, 34,570 tons entered as a part of the Gaza Reconstruction Mechanism, the inspection process established by the Palestinians and Israel under UN supervision, while the rest entered for international organizations or projects funded by Qatar • Five million tons of construction materials are needed in the Strip for rebuilding following the hostilities this past summer and also to meet cumulative needs; the amount of materials that entered Gaza over the last four months represents about 3.9% of total need.
+Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Israel allows entrance of civilian goods into Gaza, except for a list of materials that it defines as “dual-use”, whose entry into Gaza is restricted • On September 2, basic construction materials (cement, gravel and steel) were again allowed to enter for international aid organizations and the Palestinian Water Authority • A new mechanism that is meant to allow materials in for use by the private sector has been operating for the last few months, yet what has entered is just a fraction of what is needed • Since the ceasefire, from August 26 until the end of 2014, 196,404 tons of construction material entered the Strip • Of this amount, 34,570 tons entered as a part of the Gaza Reconstruction Mechanism, the inspection process established by the Palestinians and Israel under UN supervision, while the rest entered for international organizations or projects funded by Qatar • Five million tons of construction materials are needed in the Strip for rebuilding following the hostilities this past summer and also to meet cumulative needs; the amount of materials that entered Gaza over the last four months represents about 3.9% of total need.

 Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Until Operation Protective Edge, Israel allowed passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” in addition to some merchants • After the cessation of hostilities, Israel changed some of the criteria for travel from Gaza, but these remain very narrow • During 2014, there were approximately 6,270 exits of Palestinians recorded per month at the Erez crossing – still mostly traders, patients and their companions • This represents a 32% increase compared to the monthly average was 6,270 exits and about half were of traders.